 Exchange-traded equity securities are generally valued based on quoted active market prices from the exchange and are categorized as Level 1.
 The Corporation defines active markets for equity instruments based on the average daily trading volume both in absolute terms and relative to the market capitalization for the instrument.
-Exchange-traded funds are classified as Level 1 if valuation is based upon prices from exchanges.
+Exchange-traded funds are classified as Level 1 if valuation is based upon exchange-traded quoted prices.

-Non-exchange traded equity securities (i.e., private equity) are measured primarily using prices observed through market comparables such as volatility and price and are categorized within Level 3 of the fair value hierarchy.
+Non-exchange traded equity securities (i.e., private equity) are measured primarily using prices observed through market comparables are categorized within Level 3 of the fair value hierarchy.